Stalinist architecture: East Germany

 After the Soviet victory, various grandiose war memorials were built in Berlin, including one in the Tiergarten and another, larger one in Treptow.
 The first major Stalinist building in Germany was the Soviet embassy in Unter den Linden.
 This was initially mocked by Modernists such as Hermann Henselmann, and until around 1948, East Berlin's city planning (directed by Hans Scharoun) was Modernist, as in the galleried apartments that comprise the first part of a planned Stalinallee.
 However, the government condemned these experiments and adopted the Russian style, and the rest of the Stalinallee was designed by Henselmann and former Modernists like Richard Paulick in what was disrespectfully dubbed Zuckerbäckerstil ("wedding cake style").

 Due to its reputation as a baroque city, stalinist architecture in Dresden was mixed with elements of the Dresden Baroque.
 Similarly, the stalinist buildings in the port city of Rostock contain elements of Brick Gothic as a symbol of local identity.

-Similar monuments were designed in other cities, such as Leipzig, Magdeburg, and the new town of Stalinstadt (founded 1950, re-named Eisenhüttenstadt in 1960, during de-Stalinization).
+Similar monuments were designed in other cities, such as Leipzig, Magdeburg, and the new town of Stalinstadt (founded 1950, renamed Eisenhüttenstadt in 1961, during de-Stalinization).

-Romania, Bulgaria, Albania, Czechia, Slovakia, Hungary and Latvia
+Romania, Bulgaria, Albania, Czech Republic, Slovakia, Hungary and Latvia

+Stalinist skyscrapers similar to the Seven Sisters were built also in Bucharest in Romania (The Spark Building), Prague in the Czech Republic (Družba Hotel) and in Riga in Latvia (Latvian Academy of Sciences).

-Central buildings built in the Stalinist manner also included the House of the Free Press in Romania and the complex of the Largo, Sofia, in Bulgaria.
-These were all pre-1953 projects, even if some were finished after Stalin's death.
+Other buildings built in the Stalinist manner also included the complex of the Largo, Sofia in Bulgaria.
 There were fewer examples in Slovakia.
 An example in Albania is the former New Albania Film Studio in Tirana.
 In Hungary a Stalinist style was adopted for the new town of Sztálinváros and many other housing, government and infrastructural projects during the 1950s.

-As in the USSR, Modernism returned in much of Eastern Europe after the mid-1950s, although there were exceptions to this in the most hardline regimes: the enormous Palace of the Parliament in Bucharest is a very late example of neoclassicism, begun as late as 1984 and completed in 1997, soon after the end of Nicolae Ceauşescu's regime in 1989.
-Latvia features the Latvian Academy of Sciences building in Riga, also known as "Stalin's Birthday Cake".
+As in the USSR, Modernism returned in much of Eastern Europe after the mid-1950s, although there were exceptions to this in the most hardline regimes: the enormous Palace of the Parliament in Bucharest is a very late example of neoclassicism, begun as late as 1984 and completed in 1997, soon after the end of Nicolae Ceaușescu's regime in 1989.

 Other areas

 In East Asia, some examples may be found in North Korea and China like the Beijing Exhibition Center, the Shanghai Exhibition Centre, originally built as the Palace of Sino-Soviet Friendship, and the Moscow Restaurant in Beijing.
 Examples may also be found in Ulanbaatar, Mongolia.
 Stalinist styles were used for the design of Soviet embassies outside of the Eastern Bloc, notably the embassy (1952) in Helsinki, Finland.
 The building, designed by architect E.S.Grebenshthikov, has a certain resemblance to Buckingham Palace in London; this is said to be due to the then Soviet foreign minister Vyacheslav Molotov's liking for the official residence of the British monarch.

-Stalinist buildings, flanking major city squares, can be found from the eastern parts of Germany to Siberia: